brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Impractical
 Impractical technologies require huge amounts of power, effort or fuel that it is not practical to use them day to day.
 These technologies tend to become the purview of enthusiasts and hobbyists.
 Socially unacceptable
-Socially unacceptable technologies are repugnant to Imperial citizens and become forgotten about due to their incompatibly with society�s sensibilities.
+Socially unacceptable technologies are repugnant to Imperial citizens and become forgotten about due to their incompatibly with society's sensibilities.
 Superseded
 Some modern technology has no use anymore because there is a safer, cheaper alternative.
 Possible and Legal